Understand how M2M works — from the signals we detect to the methodology behind our backtests.

 Every simulated trade includes 0.05% slippage and round-trip transaction costs.
 Entries execute at next-day open (no same-bar entry).
 Gap-through stops are modeled — if the market opens past your stop, you get filled at the open price.

 Our 5-state trend regime engine classifies the market using SPY, SMA(50/200), and ADX(14).
 Signals only publish during strong trends (ADX > 25).
-This single filter improved win rate from 52% to 60% and profit factor from 0.94 to 1.44.

 Stop losses scale to each stock's volatility using ATR.
 Low-volatility stocks get tighter stops; volatile names get wider ones (4%–16% range).
 This prevents the common mistake of fixed percentage stops that destroy performance on high-beta names.